andrasq/node-qtimeit/Readme.md

 default is to normalize to the first test's speed, and define that rate as the nominal 1000.

+#### timeit.bench.forkTests

+If set, each test in the suite will be run in a separate process created with `child_process.fork`, with the results tabulated as usual.

+Since fork re-runs the top level test script, any test preamble that should only be output once can be placed into the `timeit.bench.preRunMessage` field, which will be written to the console before the tests are run.

+#### timeit.bench.preRunMessage

+The contents of this property are written to stdout before the tests are run.
+See `forkTests` for details.

 ### timeit.fptime( )

 Nanosecond-resolution floating-point timestamp from process.hrtime().
 The